-As Director, Ryan is involved in most aspects of the company.
+As CEO, Ryan is involved in most aspects of the company.
 He has more than 15 years’ experience in historical consulting, and expertise in both Arctic and Métis histories.
 Ryan has worked throughout Canada on hundreds of projects and relies on his broad network to build an exceptional team for every one of Know History’s clients.

 Connie Wren-Gunn, MA

-As Associate Director, Connie manages the company’s corporate policy development, culture, and communications.
+Connie manages the company’s corporate policy development, culture, and communications.
 She is a project lead with extensive archival research experience, training in artefact and document cataloguing, and a keen interest in oral history interviewing and research.
 With a background in corporate communications, Connie brings exceptional writing skills to our team, authoring many of Know History’s reports.

 Alice Glaze, PhD

 Alice is an award-winning historian with a keen interest in the digital humanities and extensive research experience in both Canadian and British history.
 She takes pride in producing high-quality work for a broad set of clients, and is proficient in genealogical research, database design, Social Network Analysis and Geographic Information Systems (GIS).
 Alice particularly enjoys bringing together the historical and the digital with each new project.

 Nicole is a fluently bilingual historian with extensive experience with both digital and traditional archival collections.
 She has experience planning, interviewing, transcribing and analyzing oral histories.
 Nicole is a published author, specializing in Canadian social and political history.

 Emily Keyes, MA

 Emily is trained in facilitation and has led many of Know History’s Traditional Knowledge and Land Use studies.
 She is experienced in conducting oral history interviews.
 Emily plays a key role in leading projects, designing project methodology, and providing training to staff at Know History.